adap/flower/doc/source/evaluation.rst

 Evaluation
 ==========

-There are two main approaches to evaluate models in federated learning systems: centralized (or server-side) evaluation and federated (or client-side) evaluation.
+There are two main approaches to evaluating models in federated learning systems: centralized (or server-side) evaluation and federated (or client-side) evaluation.

 Centralized Evaluation
 ----------------------